-Confirm the entitlement of a business for a Small Business Grant (SBG), Retail Leisure & Hospitality Grant (RLHG), Local Restrictions Support Grants (LRSG), Christmas Support Payment for Wet-Led Pubs and/or Closed Businesses Lockdown Payment and/or Restart Grants.
+Confirm the entitlement of a business for a Small Business Grant (SBG), Retail Leisure & Hospitality Grant (RLHG), Local Restrictions Support Grant (LRSG), Christmas Support Payment for Wet-Led Pubs, Closed Businesses Lockdown Payment, Restart Grant and/or Omicron Hospitality & Leisure Grant.

 What allows you to use my data?

 KMBC will be processing personal data to administer and award business grants according to the following lawful basis:

 - Article 6 (1) (e) GDPR ‘processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.’